Azure/azure-service-operator/docs/troubleshooting.md

 `kubectl describe  pod operators`

-To get Logs in case aso operator is crashlooping : `kubectl logs -n  operators pod/azureoperator-controller-manager-7cd684745f-dvqtq --conatiner manager`
+To get Logs in case aso operator is crashlooping : `kubectl logs -n  operators pod/azureoperator-controller-manager-****** --conatiner manager`

 ## What if I see cert-manager-webhook timeout errors?
 This is network related again, and possible check is there is any on-going network issue.
 Common error message like: `Post https://cert-manager-webhook.cert-manager.svc:443/mutate?timeout=30s: connection refused`

+## What if I am seeing APIS server error like `metrics.k8s.io/v1beta1: the server is currently unable to handle reqest`?
+This could possibly due to k8s inetrnal error like contlplane & dataplane cannot communicate.
+Not directly associated with azure service operator.

+## How do I create service principal?
+This link might come handy: https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal